kadimetla/doc-adk-training/training/module29-ui-integration-intro/lab.md

         const chatContainer = document.getElementById('chat-container');
         const inputForm = document.getElementById('input-form');
         const messageInput = document.getElementById('message-input');
+        // This is a simple client-side session ID for the lab.
-        const sessionId = `session-${Date.now()}`;
+        // In a real app, you would manage this more robustly. const sessionId = `session-${Date.now()}`;

         inputForm.addEventListener('submit', async (e) => {